freqtrade/freqtrade/docs/faq.md

 ### I have made 12 trades already, why is my total profit negative?

 I understand your disappointment but unfortunately 12 trades is just not enough to say anything.
-If you run backtesting, you can see that our current algorithm does leave you on the plus side, but that is after thousands of trades and even there, you will be left with losses on specific coins that you have traded tens if not hundreds of times.
+If you run backtesting, you can see that the current algorithm does leave you on the plus side, but that is after thousands of trades and even there, you will be left with losses on specific coins that you have traded tens if not hundreds of times.
 We